Cork County Gaol: Nineteenth Century

 During the first half of the nineteenth century the County Gaol also served as a temporary prison for convicts who had been sentenced to be transported to Australia.

 The County Gaol was the scene of executions by hanging, which took place in public outside the Gaol until the 1860s.

 Queen's College Cork (now University College Cork) was built next to the Gaol in the 1840s.
 Bodies of hanged prisoners were used as cadavers in the college's medical school.

 Men's Gaol (City and County)

 The 1878 General Prisons (Ireland) Act reorganised the prisons in Cork.
 The Cork County Gaol became a men's gaol (for Cork City and Cork County) and the Cork City Gaol became a women's gaol (for Cork City and Cork County).
 On the day the change came into effect, female prisoners were marched out of the western road and over to the Sunday's Well prison, while the men were marched in the opposite direction.

 Nineteenth Century

-During the Parnell Commission in 1888/1889 one of the facts entered into evidence against Tim Healy was the fact that he had "visited certain persons" in Cork prison.
+During the Parnell Commission in 1888/1889 one of the facts entered into evidence against Tim Healy was that he had "visited certain persons" in Cork prison.